10 Ways to Promote Your Parks & Recreation Events on Social Media

 #2.
 Use Facebook Livestream

-Twitter can be used as a tool to stay connected with your community, if used properly.
+You can use Twitter as a social media tool to stay connected with your community.
 It's a good way to keep your followers updated on what kinds of classes and events your parks and recreation department has planned.

 #3.
 Create Branded Hashtags